What happens when a dental filling breaks?

-A broken tooth filling refers to an instance where a past restoration has been damaged and potentially is leaving the interior of the tooth exposed.
-Like your teeth, fillings can be susceptible to damage from everyday chewing, grinding, clenching or decay underneath.
-Whilst fillings are incredibly strong and most people never report any issues with them, damage can happen.
+Like your teeth, fillings are susceptible to damage from everyday chewing, grinding, clenching or decay underneath.
+Whilst fillings are incredibly strong and most people never report any issues with them, damage can happen, particularly as they age.

 When a tooth filling breaks, it can allow bacteria to fester underneath the filling (usually due to food particles becoming trapped in the cavity).
 This can lead to decay, weaken the filling, and may often become painful.

-The easiest way to check if your filling is broken is to look for yourself.
-If your filling has been cracked, chipped, or perhaps missing entirely, then you should contact your dentist to arrange for an appointment.
+If your filling has been cracked, chipped, or perhaps missing entirely, you should contact your dentist to arrange for an appointment.
 The restoration was placed there in the first place to protect against further harm to your oral health.
 Ignoring a broken filling is likely to lead to further dental complications.

 Symptoms of a broken filling